-Islam has enshrouded Muhammad's life with a mass of legends and traditions (contained in the Hadith ).
+The traditions concerning Muhammad's life, deeds, and sayings are contained in the hadith.
 Islamic dogma stresses his exclusively human nature, while presenting him as infallible on matters of prophecy.
-Muhammad is still perceived as the ultimate subject of emulation.
-At a popular level, Muslims throughout the world venerate Muhammad by expressing their love and devotion to him through numerous poems, folk songs, and formulaic prayers invoking God's blessings.
+He is considered by most Muslims to have been sinless, and is regarded as the ultimate subject of emulation.
 Many believe that he will intercede for the Muslim community on the day of judgment.
-His deeds and sayings are collected in the sunna.
-He is considered by most Muslims to have been sinless.
 Muhammad is probably the most common given name, with variations including the W African Mamadu and the Turkic Mehmet.
 He was known to medieval Christianity as Mahomet.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.